 NOTES: Cal Water uses a population estimation methodology based on overlaying Census Block data from the 2000 and 2010 Censuses with the District's service area.
 LandView 5 and MARPLOT software are used with these data to estimate population per dwelling unit for 2000 and 2010.
 The per dwelling unit population estimates are then combined with Cal Water data on number of dwelling units served to estimate service area population for non-Census years.
 Cal Water also estimated service area population using DWR's Population Tool.
-The estimates prepared using Cal Water's methodology and DWR's Population Tool differed by less than one percent.
-Cal Water is electing to use the population estimates produced by its methodology in order to maintain consistency with population projections it has prepared in other planning documents and reports.
+The estimates prepared using Cal Water's methodology and DWR's Population Tool differed by about 6 percent.
+Cal Water is electing to use the population estimates produced by its methodology because the Population Tool may not be an accurate method for rural and sparsely populated areas, according to DWR documentation.